-Notice of all such public hearings shall be published at least once each week for 2 successive weeks at least fifteen (15) days prior to the hearing in the official newspaper of the county and also in the official newspaper of the municipality in relation to which the zoning action is taken.
+Notice of all such public hearings shall be published at least once each week for 2 successive weeks, with the first of such notices being published at least fifteen (15) days prior to the hearing, in the official newspaper of the County.
 The notice of hearing shall: 1) indicate the time and place of the scheduled public hearing; 2) describe the property by street address, legal description, or map; 3) describe the nature, scope, and purpose of the proposal; and 4) indicate the location and source of additional information on the proposal.